sensu/sensu-docs/content/sensu-core/1.8/migration.md

 curl -H "Authorization: Bearer $SENSU_TOKEN" http://127.0.0.1:8080/api/core/v2/namespaces/default/handlers
 {{< /highlight >}}

-You can also access your Sensu Go configuration in JSON or YAML formats using sensuctl; for example: `sensuctl check list --format json` Run `sensuctl help` to see available commands.
+You can also access your Sensu Go configuration in JSON or YAML using sensuctl; for example: `sensuctl check list --format json`.
+Run `sensuctl help` to see available commands.
 For more information about sensuctl's output formats (`json`, `wrapped-json`, and `yaml`), see the [sensuctl reference][60].

 ## Translate plugins and register assets